thesemaphoreslim/TaxCollector/README.md

 # TaxCollector

 This application monitors a farmer reward address (Chia) and/or a staking address (Cardano) for changes in balance.
 When a wallet balance changes, the delta is recorded along with the current market price (obtained from CMC api).
-This information is stored in a pipe-separated (|) text file for use during tax season to calculate income from farming/mining/staking.
+This information is stored in a pipe-separated (|) text file for use during tax season to calculate income from farming/mining/staking (example below).

 What you need:
  - The application is writeen in C# so you will need to run it on a Windows PC with at least dotnet version 6.0.
  - A CoinMarketCap API key.
 You can obtain a Basic api key for free from https://coinmarketcap.com/api/.
 This will provide you with a limited number of API calls per 24 hours (more on that later).
- - Your farmer reward address and/or staking address.
+ - Your XCH farmer reward address and/or ADA staking address.
  - You will need to configure a Windows Scheduled Task that runs the TaxCollector app periodically (no more frequently than 5 minutes due to API restrictions).
  - (Optional) A Blockfrost API key.
 This is only required if you want to track Cardano staking rewards.
 This can be obtained for free from blockfrost.io.
  - When you wish to calculate your total income, you will need a spreadsheet application like MS Excel or OpenOffice Calc to import the data.
 You will import it as a pipe-delimited file and then you can sort by coin, add/spend, and/or datetime.